Kuwait City, Kuwait

 People living in Kuwait City were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "Wish I'd brought: Towels; American music and dvds; more pics of family, friends.
 Wish I'd left home: Clothes, cosmetics, medical supplies.
-(ALL are cheaper and better quality here)," remarked one expat who made the move to Kuwait City.
+(ALL are cheaper and better quality here)," said one expat in Kuwait City.

 Where should I setup a bank account in Kuwait City?